Taiping Rebellion: Aftermath

 Other "Flag Gangs" armed with the latest weapons, disintegrated into bandit groups that plundered remnants of the Lan Xang kingdom.
-They were then engaged in combat against the incompetent forces of King Rama V (r.
-1868–1910) until 1890, when the last of the groups eventually disbanded.
-Their victims did not know where the bandits had come from and, when they plundered Buddhist temples, they were mistaken for Chinese Muslims from Yunnan called Hui in Mandarin and Haw in the Lao language (.)
-This resulted in the protracted series of conflicts being misnamed the Haw wars.
+They were then engaged in the Haw wars (misnamed due to conflation with Chinese Muslims) against the incompetent forces of King Rama V until 1890, when the last of the groups eventually disbanded.

 Death toll

 With no reliable census at the time, estimates of the death toll of the Taiping Rebellion are speculative.
-The most widely cited sources estimate the total number of deaths during the almost 14 years of the rebellion to be approximately 20–30 million civilians and soldiers.
+The most widely cited sources estimate the total number of deaths during the almost 14 years of the rebellion to be approximately 20 to 30 million civilians and soldiers.
 Most of the deaths were attributed to plague and famine.
 Some analysts have claimed that the death toll may have reached 100 million.